bwainwri/brooke_test/README.md

 # Test repository
 This is for testing out Github integration with R Studio, in the NCEAS coreR course in October 2024.
+Im' learning so much